Updated June 30, 2022

 Breaking Down Costs

-Once the project is underway, it then becomes critical for the contractor to be able to accurately capture his costs; and report those costs on a per-unit basis so that he knows if he’s making a profit.
-He additionally needs to distill his costs down to a more granular, resource, level so that he can unveil where he’s making his best profit (or incurring his greatest losses).
+The key for the contractor is to accurately estimate costs-per-unit for each item in the BOQ.
+Once they can figure out costs, they can then apply a markup to determine the quoted price per unit.
+They will often start with the price-per-unit, rather than cost, and work backwards to build up their costs, as price can be somewhat predetermined.
+Once the project is underway, it becomes critical for the contractor to be able to accurately capture their costs; and report those costs on a per-unit basis so that they know if they’re making a profit.
+They additionally need to drill down on cost details to a more granular, resource, level so that they can unveil where the best profits (or losses) are incurred.